YeoLab/onboarding/_sources/tscc.txt

 8. Counts of reads mapping to repetitive elements
 9. Estimates of PCR Duplication

-For a detailed description of all output files from analyze_rna_.scala refer to:
+For a detailed description of all output files from analyze_rna_seq.scala refer to:

 .. toctree::
     :maxdepth: 1

-    analyze_rna_seq
+    analyze_rna_seq_

 analyze_rna_seq_gently